andhedrew/vault/tasks/major_projects.md

 - [ ] 5-3
 2-4 hours OCD illustration
 Data annotation, 10 hours

 # December:
-Finish Butcher and the Beast fully playthrough-able Data annotation, 22 hours
+Finish Butcher and the Beast fully playthrough-able Butcher and the Beast minimal art additions
+- [ ] 1-1
+- [ ] 1-4
+- [ ] 2-4
+- [ ] 3-4
+- [ ] 4-4
+- [ ] 5-4
+Data annotation, 22 hours
 OCD illustration finish both sets of paid illustration Launch first free-bit pack
 4-8 hours OCD illustraition

+# January:
+Get Butcher and the Beast to Playtesters (2-3 at at time???)
+Refine and adjust Butcher and the Beast
+8 hours marketing
+Full art Butcher and the Beast
+4-8 OCD illustrations
+Rocks and ruins (and statues) pack
+5.3 hours DA per week

 # Notes
 - Adjust weekly schedules based on progress and unexpected changes.
 - Regularly review and revise task deadlines and priorities.